 For the casual whisky drinker, blended malts must be something of an unknown quantity.
 It’s understandable since most of the whisky on the market today is either a blended Scotch or a single malt.
 The former is made by combining both malt and grain whiskies of various origins, while the latter is made from 100% malted barley and produced at a single site.
 A blended malt, however, combines various malt whiskies from different distilleries to create something entirely new, yet still made from 100% malt.
 It is a category growing in popularity and at the very forefront of this upswell, is Glasgow based independent bottler, Douglas Laing.

-Douglas Laing – named after Fred Douglas Laing the company founder – dates back to 1948.
-Today, three generations down the line, the company remains under family ownership and is known as a producer of fine blends and a bottler of great single cask whisky.
-Over the last few years though they have become just as well known for the series of Blended Malts they call ‘Remarkable Regional Malts’.
-There’s Big Peat, made up of Islay malts, Timorous Beastie, made from the spirit of the Highlands, Scallywag, blended from Speyside and last but not least, the latest in the series, blended from island whiskies… Rock Oyster.
+Named after founder Fred Douglas Laing, the company dates from 1948.
+Three generations down the line, it remains under family ownership and enjoys a reputation as a trader in the finest of drams.
+Throughout the last few years, the company has diversified into blending with the launch of a series known as the ‘Remarkable Regional Malts’.
+The range consists of Big Peat, made up of Islay malts, Timorous Beastie, made from the spirit of the Highlands, Scallywag, blended from Speyside and now, the latest addition, created from island malts, Rock Oyster.